 What Is a Personal Injury Lawyer?

 Personal injury lawyers handle cases involving clients who have been physically or psychologically injured due to another party’s negligence.
-Personal injury law firms typically handle wrongful death cases as well.
+Personal injury law firms typically handle wrongful death litigation as well.
 Most injury claims involve an area of the law known as tort law, which is an area of civil law that seeks offer relief from the wrongful acts of others by awarding monetary damages as compensation for injury or harm.
 Depending on the circumstances, a liable party may be an individual, entity or organization.

 What Does a Personal Injury Attorney Do?